Danysahne/jobwasil/README.md

 ## Project Structure

-- `src/App.js` - Main application component.
+- `src/App.js` - Main React Native component.
+- `ios/` - Contains a minimal SwiftUI iOS example.
+- `android/` - Placeholder for an Android project.
+- `macos/` - Contains a minimal SwiftUI macOS example.
 - `package.json` - Project metadata and scripts.

 Feel free to expand on this skeleton to add job listings, search functionality, and more.